ksarith/LazarusForgeV0/Discovery.md

 Foundational engineering principles document for the entire Forge.
-Condenses core mechanical, structural, materials, and systems engineering knowledge with emphasis on safety margins, failure mode discipline, and Forge-specific parameters — Arkansas climate derating, salvaged material considerations, and common safety factors (2–3× static non-critical through 6×+ for fatigue/uncertain materials).
+Condenses core mechanical, structural, materials, and systems engineering knowledge with emphasis on safety margins, failure mode discipline, and Forge-specific parameters — Salvaged material considerations and common safety factors (2–3× static non-critical through 6×+ for fatigue/uncertain materials).
 Covers nine sections from core principles through high-performance engineering.
 Serves as the intellectual backbone referenced by all fabrication and structural modules.
 EN-001 (validated